exastro-suite/exastro-it-automation-docs-dev/docs/en/2.6/_sources/learn/quickstart/index.rst.txt

 ---------------------

 | To register a work procedure, you define a Movement (Job), which is the work unit handled in Exastro IT Automation.

-.. glossary:: Movement
-   It refers to the smallest work unit in Exastro IT Automation.
-   A single Movement execution is equivalent to a single ansible-playbook command execution.

 | In Exastro IT Automation, work is managed in units called Movements.
 A Movement corresponds to a work item in a work procedure manual.
 | A Movement is used to associate IaC (Infrastructure as Code) like an Ansible Playbook, or to link variables within the IaC to setting values in a parameter sheet.